 - Scheme value: Each round has $12,000 to disperse

-- Timeframes: Three funding rounds will occur each year, in April, July and November (exact dates to be finalised closer to each round).
-The next round will close on the 15th November 2018.
+- Timeframes: Round one will close April 14th, round 2 will close 14th July and round 3 will close 17th November.
 Funds must be used within 12 months of award.
-Applicants will be notified of the outcome three weeks after the closing date.
+Applicants will be notified of the outcome no later than three weeks after the closing date.
 It is recommended that you plan to travel no earlier than 4 weeks after the announcement date.